phetsims/rosetta/README.md

 6. In the rosetta directory on your machine, run `npm install`.
 7. Start your server using `pg_ctl -D /usr/local/var/postgres start`.
 8. To enter the SQL shell, run `psql {username-for-database}`.
-9. Create the rosetta database, `createdb rosetta`.
+9. Create the rosetta database, `create database rosetta;`.
-10. Connect to the database by running `\connect rosetta`.
+10. Connect to the database by running `\connect rosetta;`.
 11. Run the rosetta/dev/init.sql script with `\i {path-to-your-copy-of-rosetta}/rosetta/dev/init.sql;` .
     (I don't think macOS needs the single quotes that are necessary on Windows.)
 12. In the correct directory (`/Users/{username}/` on macOS), `mkdir .phet/`.